ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 Save the Dashboard

-# Remember to take a screen capture or screen shot of this dashboard tab to show that you have completed the lab.
+# Take a screen capture or screen shot of this dashboard tab to show that you have completed the lab.